MetOffice/lfric_core/documentation/source/developer_guide/sphinx_style/documentation_style_guide.rst

 Headings used in restructured text documents have no defined order other than the order within a file.
-LFRic core will use the following hierarchy.
+LFRic core will use the following hierarchy (based on Sphinx recommendations) for most moderately-sized

--  '#' with overline, for parts
--  '*' with overline, for chapters
+files:

 -  '=' for sections
 -  '-' for subsections
 -  '^' for subsubsections
 -  '"' for paragraphs

-Not all levels of the hierarchy need to be used in a file: many files will start at the "sections" level of this hierarchy.
+If a file is large, and it is necessary to go to a deeper level of headings, one or both of the following can be used before the above.

+-  '#' with overline, for parts
+-  '*' with overline, for chapters

 Links
 -----